ChinnapatRuji/brewspaper/README.md

-# daily-digest
+# brewspaper
-This project is a personalized news application designed to deliver a user-friendly and efficient news reading experience.
+This project is a personalized news POC application designed for user to fetch any news related to their custom topic of interests